OpenACalendar/OpenACalendar-Documentation/en/serveradministrators/core/install.singlesite.md

 Get the code and place on a web server.

+(If downloading the code as a release from the website, it is complete.
+If downloading as source code or from Git, you will need to use composer to install libraries.
+Run "composer install" in the root directory. https://getcomposer.org/ )

 Set up a Postgres database.

 Copy config.dist.php to config.php and and edit it.